k4yt3x/video2x/README.md

 Version 6.0.0 is a complete rewrite of this project in C/C++.
 It:

-- actually works, with less pain;
+- actually works this time, with less pain;
 - is blazing fast, thanks to the redesigned efficient pipeline and the speed of C/C++;
 - is cross-platform, available right now for both Windows and Linux;
+- provides much better output quality with Anime4K v4 and RealESRGAN;
 - supports Anime4K v4 and all other custom MPV-compatible GLSL shaders;
 - supports RealESRGAN (all three models) via ncnn and Vulkan;
 - requires 0 disk space for processing the video, just space for storing the final output; and